Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-system-tables-eat-my-disk.md

 RENAME TABLE system.query_log TO system.query_log_1;
 ```

-Important part here is a daily partitioning `PARTITION BY (event_date)` and `ttl_only_drop_parts=1`.
+Important part here is a daily partitioning `PARTITION BY (event_date)` in this case TTL expression `event_date + INTERVAL 14 DAY DELETE` expires all rows at the same time.
 In this case ClickHouse drops whole partitions.
 Dropping of partitions is very easy operation for CPU / Disk I/O.

-Usual TTL (without `ttl_only_drop_parts=1`) is heavy CPU / Disk I/O consuming operation which re-writes data parts without expired rows.
+Usual TTL processing (when table partitioned by toYYYYMM and TTL by day) is heavy CPU / Disk I/O consuming operation which re-writes data parts without expired rows.

 You can add TTL without ClickHouse restart (and table dropping or renaming):